 Primetime Ratings: ABC Wins With ‘Bachelor’

-ABC won the Monday ratings derby, Bachelor in Paradise leading the network to a 1.0 in viewers 18-49, per the Nielsen overnights, and a 5 share.
-That squeaked by the 0.9/4 that NBC tallied.
+ABC took top ratings honors Monday, riding The Bachelor to a 1.5 in viewers 18-49, and a 5 share.
+That topped the 0.9/3 put up by CBS.

-Bachelor in Paradise did a flat 1.3 on ABC from 8 to 10 p.m., and The Proposal rated a level 0.6.

-On NBC, American Ninja Warrior grew 11% to 1.0 from 8 to 10, before an America’s Got Talent rerun.
+The Bachelor fell 7% from last week to 1.4 and The Good Doctor returned to a 1.6, down a tenth from its last fresh airing.

 The television industry's top news stories, analysis and blogs of the day.